esphome/esphome-docs/guides/faq.rst

     # From docker:
     docker pull esphome/esphome:latest

-And in Hass.io, there's a simple UPDATE button when there's an update available as with all add-ons
+And in Home Assistant, there's a simple UPDATE button when there's an update available as with all add-ons.

 .. _faq-beta: